-- 22.1 Breach of a material term or condition of this Agreement does not warrant automatic termination.
-However, such a breach will be addressed by the breaching party, who must provide written notice to the party in breach and which must include the following: - A. Description of the breach event in reasonable detail. - B. Basis on which breach may have occurred.
+- 22.1 Breach of a material term or condition of this Agreement, does not warrant automatic termination.
+However, such a breach will be addressed by the breaching party, who must provide written notice to the party in breach and which must include the following: - A. Description of the breach event in reasonable detail; - B. Basis on which breach may have occurred.

 The party in breach shall remedy the breach within thirty (30) days of receipt of the request.
 Should either party fail to cure the breach within the specified time identified in this Section or any authorized extension, the parties shall engage in informal, good faith discussions and attempt to resolve the dispute.
 In connection therewith, upon written notice of either party, each party shall appoint a designated representative, whose task it shall be to meet for the purpose of attempting to resolve such dispute, if the parties are unable to resolve the dispute, in accordance with this Section.
 In the event that either party concludes, in good faith, that an amicable resolution through continued negotiation with respect to the dispute is not reasonably likely, then the non-breaching party may utilize the remedies of declaratory judgment, specific performance, mandamus or injunctive relief to compel the breaching party to remedy the breach.
-Termination under this paragraph shall be effective three hundred sixty-five (365) days from the date of written notice of termination.
+A termination under this paragraph shall be effective three hundred sixty-five (365) days from the date of written notice of termination.

 - 22.2 The parties reserve all available remedies afforded by law to enforce any term of condition of this Agreement.
-The parties shall submit to the dispute resolution procedures of Chapter 164, Florida Statutes, prior to the filing of any legal proceeding. - 22.3 Either party may terminate this Agreement with or without cause by providing the other party with no less than three (3) years written notice of the termination.
-Notwithstanding any other provisions of this Agreement, neither party shall terminate without cause during the last two (2) years of the term specified in Article XXV or any renewal term.
-Any party may terminate with cause during the last two (2) years of the term specified in Article XXV or any renewal term in accordance with the provision of Section 22.1 of this Agreement. - 22.4 In the event MDPD subsequently enters into an Agreement for police services with another Town which contains terms and conditions potentially more favorable to the Town than those set forth herein, the Town shall be entitled to those same terms and conditions, subject to the following: - A. The Town may request that the terms and conditions at issue be re-opened for negotiation based upon the terms and conditions set forth in the other Agreement; however, it is understood that the service level and/or consideration may need to be adjusted to account for any shortfall resulting from the new terms and conditions.
+The parties shall submit to the dispute resolution procedures of Chapter 164, Florida Statutes, prior to the filing of any legal proceeding. - 22.3 Either party may terminate this Agreement with or without cause by providing the other party with no less than 365 days written notice of the termination.
+Notwithstanding any other provisions of this Agreement, neither party shall terminate without cause during the last twelve (12) months of the term specified in Article XXV or any renewal term. - 22.4 In the event MDPD subsequently enters into an Agreement for police services with another Town which contains terms and conditions potentially more favorable to the Town than those set forth herein, the Town shall be entitled to those same terms and conditions, subject to the following: - A. The Town may request that the terms and conditions at issue be re-opened for negotiation based upon the terms and conditions set forth in the other Agreement; however, it is understood that the service level and/or consideration may need to be adjusted to account for any shortfall resulting from the new terms and conditions.
 The MDPD shall not unreasonably refuse to modify the terms and conditions. - B. The MDPD Director shall be authorized to execute any amendment to this Agreement pursuant to this Section only.